-21. Is it common for companies to manage their real estate portfolios and their accommodation needs by using third parties, for example through outsourcing transactions?
-If yes, please give brief details.
+21. Is it common for companies to manage their real estate portfolios and their accommodation needs by using third parties through outsourcing transactions?

-Recently, some companies have assigned property management of their real estate portfolios to estate agencies or property managers.
-Large real property holders such as insurance companies have also begun to use asset management subsidiaries which are planned to provide third party services themselves.
+Some companies have assigned property management of their real estate portfolios to estate agencies or property managers.
+Large real property holders such as insurance companies have also begun to use asset management subsidiaries which are intended to provide third-party services themselves.
 Some large estate agencies already maintain special departments or subsidiaries for this purpose.
 Property managers typically provide services concerning commercial and technical management of real estate portfolios.